 But regardless of how humorous this little scene was at the time, it tells a terribly sad story about the freedom, or the limitations thereof, to choose who you love and love who you choose.

 It’s in moments like these that you truly realize how fortunate you are to love who you want to love, without the pressure of marriage.

 They were a happily married couple by choice.

-Morning of Day 3: Departing Agra for Jaipur
+Day 3 in Agra: Departing Agra for Jaipur

 Leaving Agra to head to Jaipur is pretty simple, as long as you catch your train!